Backcountry Hot Springs Bike Trip | Idaho

 Yes, it is true, this supported mountain biking trip has a clear natural hot spring at every camp!

 We begin in Ketchum, Idaho and travel to the edge of the Sawtooth Wilderness Area.
-Imagine riding over a mountain pass surrounded by wildflowers and then cruising into the valley below to spend the evening in a clear steaming hot spring.
+Imagine riding a mountain bike over a mountain pass surrounded by wildflowers and then cruising into the valley below to spend the evening in a clear steaming natural hot spring.
 Just when you think it can't get any better, we arrive at the tiny town of Atlanta, Idaho below the dramatic shadow of Mount Greylock.
 On our layover day in Atlanta, you can choose to hike into the Sawtooth Wilderness, ride the singletrack to Grouse Lakes, or simply soak in one of the three hot springs for the whole day.
-You will return from this camping and biking tour relaxed and cleaner than you would have been at home.
+You will return from this camping and biking trip relaxed and cleaner than you would have been at home.